joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Concurrency</summary>
-<p>Know how concurrency is used on iOS to deliver an optimal experience for the user.
+<p>We expect fellows to know how concurrency is used on iOS to deliver an optimal experience for the user.
 Know the following terminalogy:</p>
 <ul>
 <li>Thread</li>
 <li>Concurrent Operation</li>